Frequently Asked Questions About the Homeowner's Tax Credit Program | Wisconsin Historical Society

 A project includes all of the work that you list in the application.
 For example, your application might include roof work, painting, and a new furnace.
 These items would comprise a "project."

-Will this reduce my property taxes?
+Will the tax credit reduce my property taxes?

 No. This is an income tax credit.
 It does not affect property taxes.